zer0cache/matic-docs/docs/maintain/glossary.md

 ## Staking

 Staking is the process of locking up tokens into a deposit to earn the right to validate and produce blocks on a blockchain.
 Typically staking is done in the native token for the network — for the MATIC token is locked up by validators / stakers in the Polygon Network.
-Other examples include ETH in ETH 2.0, ATOM in Cosmos, etc.
+Other examples include ETH in Ethereum (post-merge), ATOM in Cosmos, etc.

 See also [What Is Proof of Stake](polygon-basics/what-is-proof-of-stake.md).